llevasseur/photoscape-editor/README.md

 Note you must change the name of the logo pngs in the json and the template.

+Note automatically updating text seems to make it appear smaller than it did before.
+Update the font sizes accordingly in the templates.

 #### Other
 Maybe I should keep a small database for canucks players' stats.
 That would be useful to get total goals and total assists for players.
 Also would be interesting to track stats in general about those players as it caters to our audience.